Bengali alphabet: Characters

 The Bengali script can be divided into vowels and vowel diacritics, consonants and conjunct consonants, diacritical and other symbols, digits, and punctuation marks.
 Vowels and consonants are used as letters and also as diacritical marks.

 Vowels

-The Bengali script has a total of 11 vowel graphemes, each of which is called a স্বরবর্ণ swôrôbôrnô 'vowel letter'.
-The swôrôbôrnô's represent six of the seven main vowel sounds of Bengali, along with two vowel diphthongs.
+The Bengali script has a total of 11 vowel graphemes, each of which is called a svaravana.
+(Note: স্বরবর্ণ sbôrôbôrṇô /bn/; lit. 'vowel letter') They represent six of the seven main vowel sounds of Bengali, along with two vowel diphthongs.
 All of them are used in both Bengali and Assamese languages.